AfricasTalkingTalent/ProductAnalyticsInternshipChallengeSeptember2018/README.md

 3.After completing the challenge, name your repository with your name and phone number eg. MarionShako2547888888

-4.Share your document with rochieng@africastalking.com, anthony.kiplimo@africastalking.com,mohammed.pangani@africastalking.com.
+4.Share your document with: rochieng@africastalking.com and  anthony.kiplimo@africastalking.com and mohammed.pangani@africastalking.com.

 ### Resources